WINNIPEG - Manitoba voters head to the polls Tuesday. Here is a look at some of the highlights of the election campaign:

 April 4: Bokhari drops Berger as a candidate after she says she received an email from the woman involved in the assault that contained new accusations about what happened.

 April 11: The Tories stand by candidate Dr. Naseer Warraich after it is revealed he is facing restrictions from the College of Physicians and Surgeons of Manitoba.
-Documents posted on the college's website say Warraich, who is featured on the party's website wearing a white coat and stethoscope — is restricted as to where he can practise, how many patients he can see and how he documents encounters with his patients.
-Warraich's licence was suspended for two years in 2006 and he was fined $16,000 after he co-signed prescriptions for U.S. patients he had never seen.
+Documents posted on the college's website say Warraich, who is featured on the party's website wearing a white coat and stethoscope — was restricted as to where he can practise, how many patients he can see and how he documents encounters with his patients.
+Warraich's licence was suspended for two years in 2006 and was fined $16,000 after he co-signed prescriptions for U.S. patients he had never seen.
 Selinger calls Pallister homophobic for voting against a law in 2013 that requires schools to allow gay-straight alliances set up by students.

 April: 12: Maintaining a wide lead in polls, Pallister is the main target in the televised debate.
-He faces accusations he would cut government services, increase poverty and privatize parts of the health-care system.
+He faces accusations he would cut government services, increase poverty and privatize parts of the health care system.

 April 14: Pallister uses the last leaders debate to raise the issue of unions.
 He says the province is being run by the Canadian Union of Public Employees, something that will change if his party wins.
 Selinger counters: "Mr. Pallister always looks for one person or one group that he can punish or make a victim, and he demonstrated that again today."

-April 15: Pallister defends his time out of the province after the CBC obtains travel logs which show he spent 240 days either travelling to or in Costa Rica since being elected in 2012.
+April 15: Pallister defends his time out of the province after the CBC obtained travel logs which show he spent 240 days either travelling to or in Costa Rica since being elected in 2012.
 None of the time was taken while the legislature was in session.
 Pallister was in the Latin American country during flooding that was occurring in Manitoba in 2014.
 At the time, he told media he had been at a family wedding.
 "I wrestle with the balance between work time away from my family and finding time to be with my family," he says.
 "Time with my family doesn't mean I don't work."

 April 16: A new opinion poll by Mainstreet Research for Postmedia suggests the Tories are well out in front with 46 per cent support, the NDP are in second place at 21, and the Liberals and Greens are tied at seven per cent.
-The random automated telephone survey of 1,800 Manitobans is considered accurate within plus or minus 2.3 per cent, 19 times out of 20.
+The random automated telephone survey of 1,800 Manitobans was conducted Thursday, and is considered accurate within plus or minus 2.3 per cent, 19 times out of 20.